 Treatment of bunions and hammertoe depends on the severity of the condition and its effect on your quality of life.
 Usually, the providers recommend conservative treatments like lotions, pain-relieving gels, and sprays.
 You might also benefit from custom orthotics, a padded boot, or splint.

 If the pain caused by a bunion or hammertoe doesn’t improve or gets worse, surgical intervention may be necessary.
-The team regularly performs bunion surgery and hammertoe surgery using both traditional and minimally invasive means.
+The team regularly performs bunion surgery and hammertoe surgery using both traditional and minimally invasive means such as Lapiplasty.

 To request your bunions and hammertoe appointment at Optima Foot and Ankle today, call the office nearest you or book online at any time.